Augusta Savage: Education and early career

 In 1923, Savage married Robert Lincoln Poston, a protégé of Garvey.
 Poston died of pneumonia aboard a ship while returning from Liberia as part of a Universal Negro Improvement Association and African Communities League delegation in 1924.
 In 1925, Savage won a scholarship with the help of W.E.B DuBois to the Royal Academy of Fine Arts in Rome.
 This scholarship only covered tuition, and after being unable to raise money for travel and living expenses, she was unable to attend.
 In the 1920s, writer and eccentric Joe Gould became infatuated with Savage.
 He wrote her "endless letters", telephoned her constantly, and wanted to marry her.
 Eventually, this infatuation turned into harassment.

-Savage won the Otto Kahn Prize in a 1928 exhibition at The Harmon Foundation with her submission Head of a Negro.
+Savage won the Otto Kahn Prize in a 1928 exhibition at the William E. Harmon Foundation with her submission Head of a Negro.
 Yet, she was an outspoken critic of the fetishization of the "negro primitive" aesthetic favored by white patrons at the time.
 She publicly critiqued the director of The Harmon Foundation, Mary Beattie Brady, for her low standards for Black art and lack of understanding in the area of visual arts in general.

 In 1929, with the help of pooled resources from the Urban League, Rosenwald Foundation, a Carnegie Foundation grant, and donations from friends and former teachers, Savage was able to travel to France, at age 37.
-With assistance from the Julius Rosenwald Fund, Savage was able to enroll and attend the Académie de la Grande Chaumière, a leading Paris art school.
-Savage was able to settle into an apartment in Montparnasse and work in the studio of [Félix] Benneteau[-Desgrois], a professor at the school.
-While the studio was initially encouraging of her work, Savage later wrote that "...the masters are not in sympathy as they all have their own definite ideas and usually wish their pupils to follow their particular method..." and began primarily working on her own in 1930.
+With assistance from the Rosenwald Fund, Savage enrolled at the Académie de la Grande Chaumière, a leading Paris art school.
+Savage settled into an apartment in Montparnasse and worked in the studio of [Félix] Benneteau[-Desgrois], a professor at the school.
+While the studio was initially encouraging of her work, Savage later wrote that "the masters are not in sympathy as they all have their own definite ideas and usually wish their pupils to follow their particular method" and began primarily working on her own in 1930.
 In Paris, she also studied with the sculptor Charles Despiau.
 She exhibited, and twice won awards, at the Paris Salon and at one Exposition.
 She toured France, Belgium, and Germany, researching sculpture in cathedrals and museums.